pact-foundation/pact-jvm/README.md

 ## Building the library

-Most of Pact-JVM is written in Scala.
-You can build it using SBT (the old way).
-We are moving the build to Gradle, so you can build it with that too.
+Most of Pact-JVM is written in Scala and is built with Gradle.

+#### To build the libraries:

+    $ ./gradlew clean build

+You can publish pact-jvm to your local maven repo using:

+    $ ~/.gradlew clean install

+To publish to a nexus repo:

+    $ ./gradlew clean check uploadArchives

+You will have to change the nexus URL and username/password in build.gradle and you must be added to the nexus project to be able to do this

+### Using SBT (the old way)

+The SBT project files still remain for those who want to build it with SBT.
+Note, however, that *this is unmaintained as there is no custodian for the SBT build*.

 #### Note on buiding pact JVM with Java 6 or 7